cpulvermacher/time-travel/README.md

 - Fakes date and time for all methods of `Date` and `Intl.DateTimeFormat` objects.
 - Time can be stopped and resumed.
 - Option to automatically reload page after changing date.
+- Configure a specific timezone for date/time operations.
 - Only affects current tab after clicking the extension icon.
 - Minimal permissions (in Chrome)